Skip to content Skip to footer navigation

 However, this depends on the quantity of food you're cooking.

-If you need to cook multiple batches to complete your meal, it would outweigh the energy savings.
+If you need to cook multiple batches to complete your meal, it would no longer be the most efficient option.
 In this case, you may be better off using your oven where you can cook the whole meal at once and potentially also save time.

 Things to consider if you're buying an air fryer